 About the resources

-The lesson program is aimed at pupils from P5-P7.
+The lesson program is aimed at pupils aged approximately 8-12 (in Scotland – P5-P7).

 The materials are completely free to download and use, but we would be extremely grateful if you could send us any completed pre- and post- program questionnaires, completed by yourselves and the pupils.
-These questionnaires and details on how to send them to us can be found on the Contact us page.
-They are also embedded into the lessons.
+These questionnaires are embedded in the lessons and should be sent to [email protected] when completed.
+For more information about how they will be used, and for a complied list of the questionnaires, please visit our Contact us page.

 To access the resources, follow the lesson tabs in the site navigation at the top or right hand side of the page.